ryandash/TVDB-IDs-To-MyAnimeList-IDs/README.md

 Example: https://ryandash.github.io/TVDB-IDs-To-MyAnimeList-IDs/api/thetvdb-movie/197.json

-Only supports Series, Season, Episode, and movie ids Will not support TheTVDB.com List IDs or any other IDs really
+Only supports Series, Season, Episode, and movie ids.\
+Will not support TheTVDB.com List IDs or any other IDs really

 <!---counts-start--->